Rdatatable/data.table/README.md

   16. `setnames` accepts negative indices in 'old' argument, [#1443](https://github.com/Rdatatable/data.table/issues/1443).
 Thanks @richierocks.

+  17. `var`, `sd` and `prod` are all GForce optimised for speed and memory efficiency.
+Partly addresses [#523](https://github.com/Rdatatable/data.table/issues/523).
+See that post for benchmarks.

 #### BUG FIXES

   1. Now compiles and runs on IBM AIX gcc.
 Thanks to Vinh Nguyen for investigation and testing, [#1351](https://github.com/Rdatatable/data.table/issues/1351).